 He was born as Marie Louis Georges Colomb in Lure in 1856, and graduated in mathematics, physical sciences and natural sciences from the École Normale Supérieure in Paris in 1878.
 He had his first teaching experiences at the Lycée Condorcet in Paris, where one of his pupils was the future novelist Marcel Proust.
 From 1887, he taught botany at the Faculty of Paris, and he later became a lecturer at the Sorbonne.
 He is the author of many textbooks in botany and zoology.

-He started publishing picture stories in addition to his teaching activities in 1887.
+Inspired by Rodolphe Töpffer, he started publishing picture stories in addition to his teaching activities in 1887.
 He used the pseudonym Christophe, in referrence to Christopher Columbus.
 His first "comic" story of two panels was published in Mon Journal in 1887.
 Two years later, he created 'La Famille Cornouillet', an illustrated text story about a family taking a trip to the countryside.
 It was pubilshed in ten episodes in Le Journal de la Jeunesse.

 This early effort was a prototype for 'La Famille Fenouillard', a satirical picture story with slapstick humor about a typical bourgeois family who makes a trip around the world.
 It appeared in 53 episodes in the children's magazine Le Petit Français Illustré from 1889 until 1893, and was collected in book format in 1893.
 Although Cham, Nadar and Gustave Doré had already experimented with the comics narrative, Christophe's 'La Famille Fenouillard' can be considered as one of the first French comics serials.